pranay-adhikari/c2c/README.md

 # Introduction

-This is a repository made by 'Pranay'
+This is a repository made by Pranay for Code2College

-## Usage

-Run this command to execute the application:

-'python main.py'